 Understanding Your Students

-As preteens, your students are going through a lot of changes – emotional, social, and physical – so it’s important that you provide a supportive and nurturing learning environment.
+Understanding preteens are experiencing emotional, social, and physical changes is essential to learning success.
+It’s important that you create a supportive and nurturing learning educational environment.

 Young teens need a safe environment in order to learn.
 They also want to know what is expected of them.
 Establishing rules will create a learning environment where teens feel safe and comfortable.
-Students should be told at the beginning of class that they must respect their peers, their Instructor, and the property and equipment.
+At the beginning of class, tell students they must respect their peers, their Instructor, and the property and equipment.

 Keep in mind that your students are still children learning to manage their emotions, and because of this (and the hormones that come with this stage), they will have mood swings.
 Be patient and kind, give your attention to each student when they speak, and provide lots of positive feedback, such as “That’s a great answer.”
 Young teens need verbal confirmation and acceptance.
 Don’t be afraid to correct any technical errors; just correct mistakes gently.

-Try to remember what it was like to be that age and be understanding with young teens.
+Try to remember what it was like to be that age and be understanding with preteens.
 They’re still at an age where they look up to adults, so a good Instructor can have a positive impact on them!